ValdemarGr/gql/docs/server/schema/resolvers.md

 // SELECT id, name, remote_api_id FROM person WHERE id in (...) def dbBatchResolver: Resolver[IO, PersonId, PersonDB] = ???

-def dbFields = fields[IO, PersonDB](
+// From the db we can get the name and the remote api id def dbFields = fields[IO, PersonDB](
   "name" -> lift(_.name),
   "apiId" -> lift(_.remoteApiId)
 )

-case class PersonRemoteAPI(
+// The remote api data can be found given the result of a db query case class PersonRemoteAPI(
   id: PersonId,
   friends: List[PersonId]